nablaa/pidgin-leftify-tabs-plugin/README.md

 # Pidgin leftify tabs plugin

-This plugin moves a conversation tab to the leftmost position whenever it receives a new message.
-New conversations are also spawned to the leftmost position in tab row.
+When you have many conversation tabs open, not all of them can fit at the same time to the tab bar.
+This is a problem, because it is easy to miss new messages in tabs that are not visible.
+This plugin tries to solve this problem by moving tabs to left whenever a new message arrives.

+When a new message is received, the currently active tab is moved to the leftmost position in the tab bar and the tab receiving the message is moved next to it.

 ## Compiling plugin